daniellaomokore/BoredApp/README.md

 - Use of API and http requests

-- Use of Relational Database -> MySQL
+- Use of Relational Database -> Postgres

 - Unit testing & good test coverage.